-The Company entered into contracts with a legal firm in connection with the arbitration process described on paragraph "Background and Business of the Company" on page 3.
-These contracts include success fees for an aggregate amount of \$380,000.
+The Company entered into a contract with a legal firm in connection with the arbitration process described on paragraph "Background and Business of the Company" on page 3.
+This contract includes a success fee on the damages awarded by the Arbitration Tribunal.

-The Company entered into a contract with Empresa de Generación Eléctrica San Gabán S.A. for the supply of power during the construction and operation stages of the Ollachea project.
+The Group entered into a contract with Empresa de Generacion Electrica San Gaban S.A. for the supply of power during the construction and operation stages of the Ollachea Project.
 This contract included certain minimum power usages for each of the construction and operation stages.
-In March 2017 the Company entered into an amended power contract extending the term to start the construction stage for sixty months after 1 March 2017.
-If the contract is terminated because the construction stage does not commence after the sixty months term the Company would have to pay a penalty for an amount equivalent to approximately \$2,400,000.
-Otherwise, the Company agreed to pay a fixed monthly compensation for an amount equivalent to approximately \$11,000 for a period of nine and a half years starting on the seventh month after Ollachea commencing the operation stage.
+In March 2017 the Group entered into an amended power contract extending the term to start the construction stage for sixty months from 1 March 2017.
+If the contract is terminated due to the construction stage not commencing within the sixty months term, the Group would have to pay a penalty for an amount equivalent to approximately \$2,400,000.
+Otherwise, the Group agreed to pay a fixed monthly compensation for an amount equivalent to approximately \$11,000 for a period of nine and a half years starting on the seventh month after Ollachea commencing the operation stage.

-In June 2015, the Company secured the \$70,000,000 Bridge Loan from COFIDE.
-The financial structuring costs related to the Bridge Loan included a 0.9% net smelter return royalty on gold production from the Ollachea Project.
-The Company would have the right to purchase and cancel this royalty by paying a fee of \$5,566,000.
+In June 2015, the Group secured a \$70,000,000 Bridge Loan from COFIDE.
+The financial structuring costs related to the Bridge Loan included a 0.9% net smelter return royalty on gold production from the Ollachea Project granted to Sherpa.
+The Group would have the right to buyback and cancel this royalty from Sherpa by paying a buy-back fee of \$5,566,000.
 In August 2013, the Macquarie Finance Facility was amended to increase the amount available by \$10,000,000.
-As a condition of drawing down these funds the Company awarded a 1% royalty on gross revenue minus refining costs on gold sales from the Company's Ollachea Project.
-The Company would have the right to buyback and cancel this royalty by paying a fee of \$5,000,000.
+As a condition of drawing down these funds the Group awarded a 1% royalty on gross revenue minus refining costs on gold sales from the Group's Ollachea Project.
+The Group would have the right to buyback and cancel this royalty from Macquarie Bank by paying a buyback fee of \$5,000,000.